-An on-the-ground hazard assessment was completed for West Gilroy.
+An on-the-ground hazard assessment was completed for rural Morgan Hills.
 The following ratings are based on the NFPA 1144 structural hazard assessment form.
 Scores are rated as follows: (<40 = low, >40 = moderate, >70 = High, >112 = Extreme).
 Factors that contributed to the assessment are illustrated in tabular format below.
 Averages are taken across the community to give a rating for each parameters (individual parameter numerical ratings are not shown here, but instead are shown as a +, - or +/-).
 For more information on the methodology for the hazard assessment please see Section 4.6.6 in Chapter 4 of the countywide CWPP.

-Parameter Condition Rating Access One road in and out, Redwood Retreat - Narrow road width - Poor fire access, dead end spurs, lack turnaround - Street signs are present, some are non-reflective +/- Vegetation Adjacent fuels: Moderate with high flammability - Defensible space: >30 feet and < 70 feet around structure +/- Topography within 300 feet of structure 40% + - Topographic features High concern - History of high fire occurrence Moderate +/- Severe fire weather potential Moderate +/- Separation of adjacent structures Good separation + Roofing assembly Flammable wooden and Class B/C +/- Building construction Non-combustible siding, combustible deck +/- Building set back <30 feet to slope - Available fire protection Water unavailable - Response: Station >5 miles from structure - Internal sprinklers: for new build properties +/- Utilities Both above ground - Risk Rating - High (88)
+Parameter Condition Rating

+Access Roads generally good +/-

+Unsurfaced road with greater than 5% grade -

+Poor fire access, dead end spurs, lack turnaround -

+Street signs are present +/-

+Vegetation Adjacent fuels: Moderate with high flammability -

+Defensible space: >30 feet and < 70 feet around structure +/-

+Topography within 300 feet of structure 41% -

+Topographic features High concern -

+History of high fire occurrence Moderate +/-

+Severe fire weather potential Moderate +/-

+Separation of adjacent structures Good separation +

+Roofing assembly Generally Class B/C +/-

+Building construction Newer non-combustible siding +/-

+Older wooden siding, combustible deck

+Building set back <30 feet to slope -

+Available fire protection Water available in newer developments -

+Response: Station <5 miles from structure -

+Internal sprinklers: for new build properties +/-

+Utilities Both above ground -

+Risk Rating - High (72)

 In addition to the on-the-ground hazard assessment, the CWPP also includes a Composite Fire Risk/Hazard Assessment which uses fire behavior modeling to determine potential fire behavior and is based on fuel characteristics, topography, weather, and fire history.
-The Composite Risk/Hazard Assessment for the planning area is shown in Figure 2-5.2.
+The Composite Risk/Hazard Assessment for the planning area is shown in Figure 2-4.2.
 For more information on the methodology for this assessment please refer to Section 4.6.1 in Chapter 4 of the CWPP.